 - any jazz blues (such as Now's the Time, Sonnymoon For Two, etc.)

 The recording should include the melody and some improvisation (at any level), and can be a capella, with a live group, or with a Play-a-long track of any type.
 Along with the recording, students should also send their full name, primary instrument played, secondary instruments (if any), number of years playing jazz, and favorite jazz artists.
+Any further background information is also welcome.
 Two or more students in an existing combo may submit the same recording, and be considered for placement either individually or as a group (provide specific details via email).

 Resources for Combo Initiative Audition Recordings

 Here are some lead sheets and sample MP3s that may be helpful in creating an audition recording for the combo program.
 There are several blues tunes in various keys, and a few basic standards.

 This program is initiated through the Thomas G. Everett Jazz Innovation Fund, which was established by a gift of Jill Suttenberg Altshuler AB 1987, MBA 1994, and David M. Altshuler MD 1990, PHD 1990.
 This fund was established to promote jazz education and learning opportunities for Harvard Undergraduate students and has been created in honor of Thomas G. Everett, Director Emeritus Harvard University Bands.
 Leverett House, in partnership with the program, provides rehearsal and performance space for this initiative.